cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop's website!
-This is a simple React application showcasing our coffee shop, where we serve the best coffee in town.
+Welcome to our Local Coffee Shop!

+## About
+We serve the best coffee in town!
+Come discover our wide variety of beverages and pastries.

 ## Features
+- Beautifully designed interface
-- Stylish design
+- User-friendly menu
-- Easy to navigate
 - Responsive layout

 ## Menu